mapped/report-points-csv/README.md

 node report.js --file INPUT_FILE.json
 ```

-This is the GraphQL query to generate the iput file:
+This is the GraphQL query to generate the input file:

 ```graphql
 {